 An issue to bear in mind with wall safes is that simply fitting them to dry walls isn’t a particularly secure method of attaching them.
 One of these safes should really be embedded in concrete or a brick wall for extra security.

 This is a good option for smaller properties without a lot of floor space.
-It can also be relatively easy to conceal this type of safe by covering it up.
+It can also be relatively easy to conceal this type of safe by covering it up, if you don’t want people to know you have a safe, for whatever reason, an in wall gun safe is the way to go.

 A Floor Safe